saftacatalinmihai/blog-hugo/content/posts/vsps.md

 This is the idea behind Visual Stream Processing System (VSPS).

 This is a highly experimental project that I've been working on in my (very limited) spare time, but I think it has potential.

+If you are interested in this project, please reach out to me.
+I would love to hear your thoughts on it.